cp2004/OctoPrint-WS281x_LED_Status/README.md

 Show your heating or print progress on the strip

-Easy to use settings interface
+Easy to use but highly customizeable settings interface

 ## Effects
-Currently only supporting solid colour or colour wipe, more soon!
+Supporting effects inculding a color wipe, rainbow, bounce, pulse and more!

 ## Setup